enarjord/passivbot/docs/walkthrough.md

 This will provide you with a key and a secret, that you need to fill in in the `api-keys.json`.
 The instructions below assume your key is `{X}` and your secret is `{Y}`.

+!!!
+Warning
+    Make sure you enable `futures` on the API key.
+Also, be aware that on Binance you have to complete a quiz before you can trade futures.
+Apart from that, you need to make sure there are funds present in the futures wallet.

 Also, you will need to get a Telegram token & chat-id to fill into the `api-keys.json`.
 Please refer to the [Telegram](telegram.md) section for instructions on how to set this up.